belovedpearl/mycar_frontend/README.md

   Line 24:8:  React Hook useEffect has a missing dependency: 'trendingCarPosts'.
 Either include it or remove the dependency array  react-hooks/exhaustive-deps

       * I removed the dependency array but I got an infinite loop, I read more about the dependency array and found out that I can ignore the warning

+* Share post feature not sharing the specific post content but the page its clicked on.

+       * Refactoring my code to share the specific post id fixed this.

 ---